Why Web Pages Take So Long to Load

 But hosting isn’t the only factor.
 Here are a couple more to consider:

 - Browser incompatibilities: Different browsers interpret codes in different ways, which can slow loading speeds.
-If your webpage isn’t designed to be compatible for a range of browsers, then this could affect your loading times.
+If your webpage isn’t designed to be compatible with a range of browsers, then this could affect your loading times.

 - Heavy embedded content: Bandwidth and loading time will suffer if your webpage contains a large of amount of media content.